isomerpages/moe-lakesidepri/index.md

             and integrity among students.
           link_text: Check more here
           link_url: /model-class/
-        - title: Online Overseas Cultural Exchange Programme with Anubansamsen School
-          date: 23 July 2025
-          announcement: On 23 July, our Lakers had a meaningful online cultural exchange session with students from Anubansamsen School, a school in Bangkok, Thailand.
-          link_text: Check more here
-          link_url: /overseas-cultural-anubansamsen/
         - title: Lakeside Primary School Virtual Open House Launch
           date: 13 May 2025
           announcement: We’re excited to launch our Virtual Open House for Lakeside